NHK: History

 NHK's earliest forerunner was the Tokyo Broadcasting Station (東京放送局), founded in 1924 under the leadership of Count Gotō Shinpei.
 Tokyo Broadcasting Station, along with separate organizations in Osaka and Nagoya, began radio broadcasts in 1925.
 The three stations merged under the first incarnation of NHK in August 1926.
-NHK was modelled on the BBC of the United Kingdom, and the merger and reorganisation was carried out under the auspices of the pre-war Ministry of Communications.
+NHK was modeled on the BBC of the United Kingdom, and the merger and reorganisation was carried out under the auspices of the pre-war Ministry of Communications.
 NHK's second radio network began in 1931, and the third radio network began airing in FM in 1957.

 Radio broadcasting

-NHK began shortwave broadcasting on an experimental basis in the 1930s, and began regular English- and Japanese-language shortwave broadcasts in 1935 under the name Radio Japan, initially aimed at ethnic Japanese listeners in Hawaii and the west coast of North America.
-By the late 1930s, NHK's overseas broadcasts were known as Radio Tokyo, which became an official name in 1941.
+NHK began shortwave broadcasting on an experimental basis in the 1930s, and began regular English and Japanese-language broadcasts in 1935 under the name Radio Japan, initially aimed at ethnic Japanese listeners in Hawaii and the west coast of North America.
+By the late 1930s, NHK's overseas broadcasts were known as Radio Tokyo, which became its official name in 1941.

 In November 1941, the Imperial Japanese Army nationalised all public news agencies and coordinated their efforts via the Information Liaison Confidential Committee.
 All published and broadcast news reports became official announcements of the Imperial Army General Headquarters in Tokyo for the duration of World War II.
-The famous Tokyo Rose wartime programs were broadcast by NHK.
-NHK also recorded and broadcast the Gyokuon-hōsō, the surrender speech made by Emperor Hirohito, in August 1945.
+NHK broadcast the famous Tokyo Rose wartime programs, as well as the surrender speech made by Emperor Hirohito, in August 1945, known as Gyokuon-hōsō.

-Following the war, in September 1945, the Allied occupation administration under General Douglas MacArthur banned all international broadcasting by NHK, and repurposed several NHK facilities and frequencies for use by the Far East Network (now American Forces Network).
+Following the war, in September 1945, the Allied Occupation Administration under General Douglas MacArthur banned all international broadcasting by NHK, and repurposed several NHK facilities and frequencies for use by the Far East Network (now American Forces Network).
 Japanese-American radio broadcaster Frank Shozo Baba joined NHK during this time and led an early post-war revamp of its programming.
 Radio Japan resumed overseas broadcasts in 1952.

 A new Broadcasting Act was enacted in 1950, which made NHK a listener-supported independent corporation and simultaneously opened the market for commercial broadcasting in Japan.
-NHK started television broadcasting in 1953, followed by its educational TV channel in 1959 and color television broadcasts in 1960.
+NHK began television broadcasting in 1953, followed by its educational TV channel in 1959, and color television broadcasts in 1960.

 NHK opened the first stage of its current headquarters in Japan's capital city's special ward Shibuya as an international broadcasting center for the 1964 Summer Olympics, the first widely televised Olympic Games.
 The complex was gradually expanded through 1973 when it became the headquarters for NHK.
-The previous headquarters adjacent to Hibiya Park was redeveloped as the Hibiya City high-rise complex.
+The previous headquarters adjacent to Hibiya Park were redeveloped as the Hibiya City high-rise complex.